How much life insurance do I need?

 If you or your spouse are under age 75 and are diagnosed with a terminal illness with a life expectancy of 24 months or less, the terminal illness (accelerated) benefit would allow you to receive an advanced payment of up to 75% of your in-force life insurance amount not to exceed $200,000.

 When is the coverage effective?

 Coverage will begin on the first day of the month following the date your application is approved, provided the premium has been paid.
 Spouses and life fellows must be able to perform the normal duties of a person with like age and sex, with like occupational status on the date insurance is to take effect.
-If these conditions are not met, such insurance will take effect on the date the person resumes such normal activities or actively-at-work status.
+If these conditions are not met, such insurance will take effect on the date the person resumes such normal activities.